hkaiopen/InformationDynamics/README.md

 All funds go toward researching more mysteries in the universe, and expanding the Information Dynamics model.
 Thank you for supporting open, frontier science!

+---

+## License

+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License** (CC BY-NC-SA 4.0).

+This license allows you to:
+*   **Share** — copy and redistribute the material in any medium or format.
+*   **Adapt** — remix, transform, and build upon the material.

+Under the following terms:
+1.  **Attribution (BY)** — You must give **appropriate credit**, provide a link to the license, and **indicate if changes were made**.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use[1](@ref).
+2.  **NonCommercial (NC)** — You may **not use the material for commercial purposes**.
+Commercial purposes include, but are not limited to:
+    *   Selling products or services that incorporate this project.
+    *   Using it in paid training or courses.
+    *   Integrating it into commercial software.
+    *   Any use aimed at monetary compensation or private financial gain.
+3.  **ShareAlike (SA)** — If you remix, transform, or build upon the material, you **must distribute your contributions under the same license** as the original (CC BY-NC-SA 4.0)[1](@ref).

+**For any commercial use, you must obtain prior written permission from the author.** Please contact the author to discuss licensing options.

+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/.